php/php-langspec/spec/16-traits.md

 **Semantics**

-A *trait-declaration* defines a named set of members, which are made available to any class that uses that trait.

-Trait names are case-insensitive.

-A *trait-declaration* may also use other traits.
+*trait-use-clauses* can be used as part of *trait-member-declarations* or *class-member-declarations* to import members of a trait into a different trait or a class.
 This is done via one or more *trait-use-clause* items, each of which contains a comma-separated list of trait names.
 A *trait-use-clause* list ends in a semicolon or a brace-delimited set of *trait-select-insteadof-clause* and *trait-alias-as-clause* statements.

 A *trait-select-insteadof-clause* allows to avoid name clashes.
 Specifically, the left-hand *name* designates which name to be used from